powerpak/pathospot-compare/README-database.md

 ### tIsolateTests

 During their various encounters, patients may receive microbiological tests that provide insight on when a patient was first infected or how long it took them to clear a particular infection.
 Although not all positive cultures will merit sequencing, these other tests (including negative results) can provide helpful clinical context for patients involved in an outbreak, and therefore we support layering these data onto the [dendro-timeline][dt] visualization.

-Note that this table is _entirely optional_, and if it contains no rows, then the visualizations will continue to function appropriately withou the extra data.
+_Note that this table is entirely optional, and if it contains no rows, then the visualizations will continue to function appropriately without the extra data._

 [dt]: https://github.com/powerpak/pathospot-visualize#dendro-timelinephp